Read : http://anaksihamid.blogspot.co.uk/2013/11/darihal-rokok-road-to-sekolah-menengah.html

 From then on, I would sit away from these Malay male colleagues in the School Canteen whenever I could.

 One Saturday, during an ECA period, I went across to this Malay girl who was crying by the staircase.
 She told me her father was ill in Malacca and she had no money to pay for her fare.
 So I gave her $30 to help her out.
 (I was then earning about $23 a day.)
 In another instance, I offered a monthly allowance of $20 for two years, to my student, Ang S.C. ( from Pulau Semakau ) when he started his 'A'Levels at National Junior College.
 I had taught him for 4 years in YISS and he came from a needy family.
 I thought my little contribution could at least subsidise his bus fare from Old Jurong Road where he lived to the NJC at Bukit Timah.

 I found out later from my students that the crying 15 year-old had actually used the $30 to run away with her boyfriend!
 Ang S.C. did write once or twice to thank me for the monthly Money Order.
 I heard later that he had joined a Christian Group in NJC.

 All these sound very much like "Meludah ke Langit".
 But there were also wonderful people like Che'Gu Ayesha Bevee and Sim Loo Lee.
 Ayesha is seated to the extreme left, front row, Loo Lee is fifth from the right and Che'Gu Syukur is seated eighth from left.

 In 1972, after 5 years, I cleared my bond with the Singapore Government's Public Service Commission.
-With my dear good friend Loo Lee we headed west for London to further our studies.
+With my dear good friend Loo Lee - in 1974 - we headed west for London to further our studies.
 But that took some doing for me - that's another story which will only bring up too much bile.